De Birmingham family: Peter de Birmingham

-Listed by one source as being one of the barons who were in arms to secure the Magna Carta from King John between 1213 and 1215.
+Listed by one source as being one of the barons who were in arms to secure Magna Carta from King John between 1213 and 1215.

 William de Birmingham

 William was granted the right to hold a four-day fair starting on the eve of Ascension Day by Henry III in 1250.
 In 1251 permission was also given to hold a two-day fair beginning on the eve of the Feast of St John the Baptist.
 William supported Simon de Montford in the Second Barons' War against Henry III and to have died at the Battle of Evesham in 1265.
 The manor of Birmingham was confiscated by the King and given to Roger de Clifford.
 William was married to the daughter of Thomas de Astley.
 Her name in 1263 was recorded as Maud.

 A poem has been written about this William called William de Birmingham.
 Its historical accuracy cannot be verified but it mentions William's claim to de descended from Ausculph via marriage to the Paganells.